emhill/117-Su15/src/morea/11.oo/phw.md

 morea_labels:

 ---
-# HW11: Objects in Python
+# Project 3: Objects in Python

-In this practice HW you will implement the `Date` class we began during lecture.
+In this project you will implement and test a `Date` class.

 <!--{% include wod-times.html Rx="<45 min" Av="45-90 min" Sd="90-135 min" DNF="135+ min" %}-->